This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 As a native New Yorker, I’m honor bound to hate California and all its works.
-But I suspended my hatred long enough to visit Los Angeles, Palm Springs, and San Diego…and I actually really liked them.
+But I suspended my hatred long enough to visit Los Angeles, Palm Springs, and San Diego on my quest to visit all 50 states…and I actually really liked them.
 Los Angeles has fantastic food, Palm Springs is gorgeous, and San Diego has my favorite park in the United States.
 I spent 9 days visiting all three cities, which is a good amount of time to get an introduction.

 Speaking of burning to death in the desert, welcome to Arizona!
 When you visit all 50 states, see sunny Phoenix in any season but summer.
 I went in April and the weather was hot, but not devastating.
 I could walk around without praying for an ice cube to fall from the sky and crush me just to put me out of my misery.

-Las Vegas was another one of those places that pleasantly surprised me.
+Las Vegas was another one of those places that pleasantly surprised me on my quest to visit all 50 states.
 I was sure I’d hate it.
 That it would be full of degenerate gamblers, empty-headed showgirls, and Andy Garcia looking mean.
 But I met very few gamblers, no Andy Garcia, and some showgirls with plenty of knowledge in their heads.